zagaris/Decrypto/README.md

 # Decrypto

-Descrypto is a symmetric key mechanism for a secure chat server/client scenario, using the openSSL toolkit.
+Decrypto is a symmetric key mechanism for a secure chat server/client scenario, using the openSSL toolkit.

 ## Communication and Key Exchange Protocol between client and server